The Arrow-Cross (Nyilas) Government

 I remember my mother was with me, but I don’t know who else was there.

 My mother, still afraid, saw people in front of no 6 Tátra Street, where passes to Swedish-protected buildings could be obtained.
-My mother went there and didn’t leave until she got papers to a Swedish-protected building in Katona Jozsef Street [address unknown].
+My mother went there and didn’t leave until she obtained papers for a Swedish-protected building on Katona Jozsef Street (address unknown).

 Sunday 26 November

-I don’t remember the conditions in the protected buildings that provided us with a shelter, but Ferenc Wilde describes what he saw:
+I don’t remember the conditions in the protected buildings, but Ferenc Wilde describes what he saw:

 Went to visit Irma [in a protected building].
 It was a horrific sight: the apartment was on the fourth floor, all the way to the top.
 2-3 men sat on the steps and also crowded the walkways.
 Irma lives in a small 3-room modern apartment with a low ceiling; 72 people live in the three rooms.
 Before noon, only women are in the apartment so that they can cook; that’s why the men are sitting in the stairwell.
 Irma complained about how she had to escape her own apartment and couldn’t bring anything.
 She has no money.
 I asked what she needed the most.
 A towel, drying cloth for the kitchen, soap, any kind of food, but mainly tea and aspirin, because the windows cannot be closed even with 72 people sleeping and everyone has a constant cold.
 I gave her the 500P I had on me, and she was delighted that she can now contribute to the shared kitchen.